This page is referenced by:

 One of the purposes of the Forum exercise this week is to get you to think about your perspective as an interpreter of evidence about and from the past.

 Sources are the building materials of historical studies.
 You might already have a good idea about the differences between primary and secondary sources.
 Here's a quick refresher.Primary sources are created in the past worlds that we want to study.
-They take lots of forms: personal journals, travel accounts, letters, posters, and books and newspapers from the time.
-In this course, most our primary sources are written/textual sources, but they can include paintings, prints, music scores, oral accounts,and archaeological remains (even bones or DNA samples).
+They take lots of forms: personal journals, travel accounts, letters, posters, and books and newspapers from the time you are investigating.
+In this course, most our primary sources are written/textual sources, but they can include paintings, prints, music scores, oral accounts, and archaeological remains (e.g., pottery, or even bones or DNA samples).

 Secondary sources are interpretations that try to make sense of past worlds.
 Most secondary sources you will use in history courses are modern, published texts.
 Usually these take the form of essays in academic journals and books about historical subjects.
-Although the formats that secondary sources take is less varied than is the case for primary sources, not all secondary sources take the form of printed materials.
+Although the formats that secondary sources take are less varied than is the case for primary sources, not all secondary sources take the form of printed materials.
 Lectures are an example, as are documentaries.

 The thing that all secondary sources have in common is that they provide interpretations of evidence from the past.
 Think about this when you write your answers to each week's big question.
 You are writing your own interpretation of evidence -- your own secondary source.

 Learning tip: Whenever you read a source (whether primary or secondary), always make sure you associate the main themes of the source with the author.
 Knowing who wrote a letter or painted a portrait or created a documentary or gave a lecture is usually a very important step for effective critical and historical thinking.